VirtusLab/scala-cli/website/docs/commands/basics.md

 The most important sub-commands are:

 - [compile](./compile.md) compiles your code (excluding tests)
-- [run](./run.md) runs your code using the provided arguments (it’s also used when no other command is provided)
+- [run](./run.md) runs your code using the provided arguments (it’s also used when no other command is provided))
+- `shebang` is a variant of the `run` sub-command, which is meant for a more natural way of handling arguments when working with scripts. (see more in [the scripts guide](../guides/scripts.md))
 - [test](./test.md) compiles and runs the tests defined in your code
 - [package](./package.md) packages your code into a jar or other format
 - [repl](./repl.md) / [console](./repl.md) runs the interactive Scala shell